YoubaImkf/Twili-Oh-Yes/README.md

 **3) Add your phone number to twilio**

-Follow this link to valid you phone number and send SMS : https://console.twilio.com/us1/develop/phone-numbers/manage/verified
+Follow this link to valid you phone number and be able to send SMS → https://console.twilio.com/us1/develop/phone-numbers/manage/verified
 ‎

 ### IV) Run the script `./UpdateTwilioWebhook.sh`